peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 # Detailed Status Assertions

-Status Assertions can introduce a more accurate level of detail, and therefore not necessarly limited to simple boolean information.
+Status Assertions can introduce a more accurate level of detail about the credential status.
-This enables Verifier policies to be conditioned on the presence of secured information, instead of the absence of information.
+This enables Verifier policies to be conditioned on the presence of authorative information.
 This section proposes syntax to support detailed assertions.
-The `credential_status_validity` claim MUST be present and be either `true` or `false`.
+The `credential_status_validity` claim MUST be present.
 The `credential_status_detail` claim MAY be present and if present MUST be an object.
 The semantics of the claims within the `credential_status_detail` object are determined by the Credential Issuer.